Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/README.md

 pytest

 # Or run specific tests
-# This command runs tests with containing the string "petition" in test class or function or filename
+# This command runs tests with containing the string "parsing" in test class or function or filename
 pytest -k parsing
 ```